-The optimal way is to work with a repository for version control, so each time the user exports the configuration there is a track of the changes done and the saving goes together with a commit message for later revision.
+It is recommended to work with a repository for version control so each time the user exports a configuration there is track of the changes done and the saving goes together with a commit message for later revision.
+Embention offers the possibility to have a tool for version control over a user's configuration.
+Check Version Control for more information.